-Over the past 25 years, Bollinger has established a highly successful business model developing high performance patrol vessels for the U.S. Coast Guard and the U.S. Navy, based on superior designs available in the worldwide patrol boat and naval vessel marketplace.
+Over the past 25 years, Bollinger has established a highly successful business model developing high performance U.S. Coast Guard and the U.S. Navy patrol vessels, based on superior designs available in the worldwide patrol boat and naval vessel marketplace.
 Our in-house staffs of naval architects and marine engineers tailor these innovative international designs to rigorous U. S. Government requirements resulting in an affordable, low risk "parent craft” design that is proven in-service.

 Bollinger has successfully utilized this parent craft design model to deliver over one hundred thirty-eight (138) patrol boats to the USCG and USN, since 1985.
 These high-performance patrol boats range in size from 87 feet to 179 feet with top speeds ranging from 25 knots to 35 knots.
 Bollinger built patrol boats are designed to operate and survive through sea state five conditions and meet NAVSEA standards for two compartment damaged stability.